 Call Goldman Wetzel for Help with Extradition Proceedings

 If you are facing extradition in Florida, call the criminal defense lawyers at Goldman Wetzel in St. Petersburg to discuss your case.
 We can review your circumstances, counsel you on your legal options, and protect your rights as we represent you in court.
-Contact us at 727-828-3900.
+Contact us today.